mmbman/Katagiri/summaries.md

 ### [Blue Cliff Record, Case 4: Te Shan Carrying His Bundle – Talk 2](1980-05-18-Blue-Cliff-Record-Case-4-Talk-2)
 #### May 18, 1980 Dharma Talk by Dainin Katagiri Roshi

-Katagiri Roshi examines Engo Zen Master’s notes on the meeting of Te Shan and Kuei Shan, and the dynamics between “process itself” and “doings as a result.”
+Katagiri Roshi examines Engo Zen Master’s notes on the meeting of Te Shan and Kuei Shan, and the dynamics between *process itself* and *doings as a result*.
 The wild fox spirit and the board-carrying fellow live right next door to each other.
 “Wrong” and “sure enough.”
 Check!

 ---